dendrograms/astrodendro/docs/catalog.rst

 defaults can be assumed (e.g. for ``data_unit``) then an exception is raised.

-Unlike clumpfind-style algorithms, there is not a one-to-one mapping between identifiers and pixels in the map: each pixel may belong to multiple branches in the catalog.
+Unlike clumpfind-style algorithms, there is not a one-to-one mapping between identifiers and pixels in the map: each pixel may belong to multiple nested branches in the catalog.

 Available statistics
 --------------------